 Gas station fuel pumps are among the riskiest places to pay since many gas stations haven’t yet implemented EMV chip readers, and credit card skimmers can quickly swipe your information when you pay at the pump.
 It can be dangerous to use your debit card, which is tied directly to your bank account, over a credit card, especially when the card reader at the pump prompts you to swipe your card instead of inserting the EMV chip.

 If you want to work on your credit score

-If you want to build your credit score, you’ll need to use credit cards — and if you’re trying to establish good credit, you’re going to want to use those credit cards responsibly by making on-time payments and keeping your balances as low as possible.
-A 750 or 800 credit score doesn’t happen overnight, but practicing good habits with your credit cards and showing discipline to potential lenders can lead to success with loan qualification and lower interest rates down the road.
+If you want to build your credit score, you’ll need to use credit cards over debit cards.
+While you might not be approved for the best cards right away, there are credit cards for people with no credit history.
+You’ll want to use those credit cards responsibly by making on-time payments and keeping your balances as low as possible.
+A 750 or 800 credit score doesn’t happen overnight, but practicing good habits and showing discipline to potential lenders can lead to success with loan qualification and lower interest rates down the road.